scode2277/verceltry/README.md

 Unlike typical blog posts or curated lists, this framework emphasizes **fundamental security principles and practical applications** rather than chasing the latest trends.
 It’s not meant to be read linearly, but rather used as a reference tool.

-## Why We Created the Security Frameworks
+## Why we created the Security Frameworks

-Security challenges in Web3 are expanding—many of them not limited to blockchain infrastructure itself but affecting the broader ecosystem.
+Security challenges in Web3 are expanding—many of them not limited to blockchain infrastructure itself, but affecting the broader ecosystem.
 While information is abundant, it is often fragmented, inconsistent, or hard to access.

 We created this resource to: